|

 Brassicas like broccoli, Brussels sprouts, kale, cauliflower, and cabbage make great turnip companion plants.
 The relationship, however, is very one-sided.
 Turnips will become a trap crop and attract aphids and slugs.
 It’s a beneficial companion planting, but not for the turnips.

-And it is essential to note that turnip is part of the brassica family and will share diseases and pests.
+It is essential to note that turnip is part of the brassica family and will share diseases and pests.
 Monocultures (a group of plants from the same family) in the garden can encourage pests and diseases and make them more challenging to control.
 Diversification is key to a healthy garden.

 Aromatic Herbs

-When herbs flower, they attract beneficial insects like ladybugs, parasitic wasps, lacewings, and garden beetles which act as pest control for your turnips.
+When herbs flower, they attract beneficial insects like ladybugs, parasitic wasps, lacewings, and garden beetles, which act as pest control for your turnips.

 Singular images of each herb turnip companion plants against a bright white background.
-The images is intended to illustrate the numerous herbs that can be interplanted with turnip.

 Nasturtiums